 What is the mark of a successful business?
 One trait is that it consistently meets and exceeds sales goals.
 This means recruiting and hiring highly-qualified sales talent.
-The journey doesn’t end there, though, as proper sales training and a focused sales philosophy is essential to maintain growth and to continue developing the team and individual contributors.
+The journey doesn’t end there, though.
+Proper sales training and a focused sales philosophy is essential to maintain growth and to continue developing the team and individual contributors.
+The last thing you want is a team that scares away customers!

 Eight Sales Training Ideas to Implement Now